ConfederacyOfGaia/Gaia/magic-items.md

 ##### Attunement Bonus

 The first time Seethe draws blood in a battle, the weapon noticably warmer.
-After the blade is warmed up in this way (i.e., on any hit after the first), you can choose to inflict an additional 1d4 fire damage on a successful attack.
+After the blade is warmed up in this way (i.e., on any hit after the first), you can choose to inflict an additional fire damage on a successful attack, per the Additional Damage column on the Evolving Items table.
 This can be used a number of times per short rest equal to your proficiency bonus.

 #### Splinter